-Based on his extensive experience with complex economic issues, his service as the US Secretary of the Treasury, his service on the boards of multiple public companies and his exemplary record of leadership, we have determined that Mr. Snow should serve as a director.
+Based on his extensive experience at a publicly-traded company, his real estate experience, his legal expertise, and service as a member of several boards, we have determined that Mr. Wimbush should serve as a director.

 Vote Required and Recommendation